inform-us/requirements_specifications/rules/CAM-ICU.md

 ## EPIC
 - CAM-ICU metric is a binary score
-- The score is required on all patients that have at least two consecutive RASS scores of -3 to +4 during any 12-hour shift.
+- The score is required on all patients that have at least two consecutive RASS scores (or forward filled RASS scores) of -3 to +4 during any 12-hour shift.
 - The two possible outcomes for CAM-ICU score are positive or negative.
 - A positive score denotes that a patient has delirium, a negative score denotes that a patient does not have delirium.
 - There are no targets for these variables, however we endeavour clinically to have as few positive scores as we can.
+EPOCHS
 ## EPIC Flowsheets
  - overall CAM-ICU- Row ID 3040104650
 -  Richmond Agitation Sedation Scale (RASS)- Row ID 3040104644